Pagination in Python: how to scrape a paginated website

 Content

-By this, I mean you need to investigate and inspect the target website to see how it's structured.
-Otherwise, you'll choose the wrong tools for the job.
+Before you begin any web scraping project, you need to inspect the target website to see how it's structured.
+Otherwise, you'll choose the wrong tools for the job and fail to retrieve all the data you need.

 This tutorial aims to show you how to scrape paginated websites using Python, specifically Beautiful Soup.